-Supposing that the world coordinates (x, y, z) and image coordinates (u, v) are known, equations (9) are a set of linear equations in the unknown entries of the matrix M. Given sufficiently many ground control points we can solve for the matrix M.

-One solves for the first row of M independently of the last two rows.
-In particular, note that the entries in the row m_1^{\top} rely only on the u coordinates of the ground control points.
-Given four ground control points one obtains a non-homogeneous set of equations in the entries of \mathbf{m}i^{\top} , from which one may solve for the first row of M. With more than 4 points, a least-squares solution is computed.
+Supposing that the world coordinates (x, y, z) and image coordinates (u, v) are known, equations (9) are a set of linear equations in the unknown entries of the matrix M. Given sufficient ground control points we can solve for the matrix M. Note that the entries in the row m_1^{\top} rely only on the u coordinates of the ground control points.
+Given four ground control points, we can solve for the first row of M. Similarly, the second and third rows of M depend only on the v coordinates of the matrix.
+Given five ground control points we can solve for the second and third rows of M up to the undetermined factor.
+With more ground control points, linear least squares solutions methods can be used to determine the best solution.